-At our Los Angeles practice, we offer BOTOX® Cosmetic, Dysport®, XEOMIN®, and Jeuveau™—all FDA-approved neurotoxins that are designed to reduce the appearance of wrinkles caused by the repeated movement of facial muscles.
+At our Marina del Rey practice serving Los Angeles and Santa Monica, we offer BOTOX® Cosmetic, Dysport®, XEOMIN®, and Jeuveau™—all FDA-approved neurotoxins that are designed to reduce the appearance of wrinkles caused by the repeated movement of facial muscles.
 Over time, as you laugh, smile, and frown, contractions of these muscles create lines and wrinkles on the face known as dynamic wrinkles.
 With carefully placed injections, we use neurotoxins to block nerve impulses to the muscles that are causing dynamic wrinkles.
 This relaxes the muscles and allows the skin to lay smooth.

 BOTOX®, Dysport®, & Jeuveau® Before & After Photos

 This young female patient was not happy with how much of her gums showed when she smiled.
 Our nurse injectors carefully placed Botox into the upper lip to help relax the muscle and make her smile appear less "gummy".

 This patient in her late 50’s felt that she appeared tired.
 We injected Botox to the crow’s feet and lateral eyebrow to open and enhance her eyes.
 At a later stage, we also injected a combination of fillers to the tear troughs for a refreshed appearance.
 Read More

 This 25-year-old female patient struggled with grinding her teeth and wanted a slimmer appearing face.
 We injected Botox into both masseter muscles to create a more oval shaped face.
 This feminized her jawline and enhanced her beauty.

 What’s the difference between BOTOX and other neurotoxins?

 While all are slightly different, neurotoxins offer similar results.
 Key differentiators include: